 Your damaged currency can still be valuable.

-If you have money that’s been badly damaged by fire, water or chemicals, explosives, etc., don’t be too quick to throw it out.
+If you have money that’s been badly damaged, don’t be too quick to throw it out.
 The Bureau of Engraving and Printing might redeem it at full value.

 To qualify for the redemption, you must have more than half of the original note, including any relevant security feature.
-Or, you can qualify if you have less than half, but can prove how the note was mutilated and that the missing portions were destroyed.
+Or, you can qualify if you have less than half but are able to prove how the note was mutilated and that the missing portions were destroyed.

 It takes about 10 years to become a banknote engraver.

-The responsibility for approving all U.S. currency designs belongs to the U.S. Secretary of the Treasury.
-However, banknote engravers are the ones who handle the complex and intricate job of engraving the U.S. currency.
+The responsibility to approve all U.S. currency designs belongs to the U.S. Secretary of the Treasury.
+However, banknote engravers are the ones who handle the complex and intricate job of engraving the money.

 Commemorative coins help raise money for various causes.